-The first activity of every year of the project is a field course, thatwill take place each year at a different location - Olomouc, Malta and Utrecht.
-The field course is designed to equip students with both theoretical knowledge about climate change as well as practical experience about innovative educational methods.
+The first activity of every year of the project is a field course, that will take place each year at a different location (due to covid-19 the first year was cancelled) - Olomouc and Malta (Trondheim was cancelled).
+The field course is designed to equip students with both theoretical knowledge about climate change as well as practical experience with innovative educational methods and geoparticipatory approaches.

-The second part of the year cycle are educational activities aboutclimate change organise by students for local high-school(s).
-The main aim is to bring both knowledge as well as innovation closer to the younger population and to show them, that climate change is happening also on the local scale.
+The second part of the year cycle are educational activities about climate change organised by students for local grammar/high-school(s) as well as the general public.
+The main aim is to bring both knowledge as well as innovation closer to the younger/wider population and to show them, that climate change is happening also on the local scale.

 Jiří Pánek | Jiri.Panek@upol.cz